Working on Food Access Issues

 DES has a Hunger Advisory Council that created a 2017 Action Plan.
 This Plan found that 1 in 6 Arizonans is affected by food insecurity and an alarming 500,000 Arizonans will face a diet-related illness by 2030.

 In an effort to further Governor Ducey's goal, AZDA has been holding annual meetings (a.k.a Food Summits) and regional workshops (a.k.a.
 Food Access Workshops).
-Attendees can share their work in tackling these food issues, learn from each other and the hope is ultimately to faciliate larger collaborations in these efforts.
+Attendees can share their work in tackling these food issues, learn from each other and the hope is ultimately to facilitate larger collaborations in these efforts.
 The target audience includes non-profit organizations, governmental entities, businesses, local residents, agricultural producers, or anyone interested in or working on food insecurity related matters.

 Food Summits and the Food and Agriculture Policy Advisory Committee (FAPAC)